|

 source in 1608 puts the number of Georgian cavalry guards at 25,000 (Lang,

-warriors.
-Both Tahmāsb and “Abbās were pursuing a policy to strengthen the
+as fierce warriors.
+Both Tahmāsb and “Abbās were pursuing a policy to

 by Tahmāsb.
 Still other Georgians, nobles and princes among them, entered